shakyShane/bs-static/readme.md

 ##HTML Rules
 It will end up being an Angular JS app, so don't edit the structure too much, you *can* add classes to elements or add more markup where needed though.
+If you're not sure, just ask me.

 ##JS
-You should not use any Javascript at all. `uilang` is used to provide the `.active` class toggles, but you should not edit these or add any others.
+You should not use any Javascript at all. `uilang` is used to provide the `.active` class toggles, but you should not edit these or add any others. (as none of it will be used in the actual app)

 ##CSS/SASS
 You are free to do whatever you like with the SASS files, restructure them or even start from scratch if you like.
+All existing style were only put in place to give me something to start building the back-end on - so feel bad if you want to rip it all out and start again. :)

 #Install